bluesky-social/atproto-website/content/specs/auth.md

 Authorization Servers may maintain a set of "trusted" clients, identified by `client_id`.
 Because any client could use unverified client metadata to impersonate a better-known app or brand, Authorization Servers should not display such metadata to end users in the Authorization Interface by default.
 Trusted clients can have additional metadata shown, such as a readable name (`client_name`), project URI (`client_uri`, which may have a different domain/origin than `client_id`) and logo (`logo_uri`).
 See the "Security Considerations" section for more details.

 Clients which are only using atproto OAuth for account authentication (without authorization to access PDS resources) should request minimal scopes (see “Scopes” section), but still need to implement most of the authorization flow.
-In particular, they must use the `sub` field in a token response to verify the account identity (this is an atproto-specific detail).
+In particular, it is critical that they check the `sub` field in a token response to verify the account identity (this is an atproto-specific detail).

-#### Client Metadata
+#### Client ID Metadata Document

 :::note
-The client metadata standard is still a draft and may evolve over time.
+The Client ID Metadata Document specification ([`draft-parecki-oauth-client-id-metadata-document`](https://datatracker.ietf.org/doc/draft-parecki-oauth-client-id-metadata-document/) is still a draft and may evolve over time.
 Our intention is to evolve and align with subsequent drafts and any final standard, while minimizing disruption and breakage with existing implementations.
 :::

 Clients must publish a "client metadata" JSON file on the public web.
 This will be fetched dynamically by Authorization Servers as part of the authorization request (PAR) and at other times during the session lifecycle.
 The response HTTP status must be 200 (not another 2xx or a redirect), with a JSON object body with the correct `Content-Type` (`application/json`).